Akuli/jou/doc/classes.md

 ## Methods

-The above `increment_y()` function does something with a point, so instead of a function, it would be better to write it as a method in the `Point` class:
+The above `increment_y()` function does something with a point, so instead of a function, we can also write it as a method in the `Point` class:

 ```python
 import "stdlib/io.jou"